gonodono/glancet/README.md

 run two predefined Gradle tasks in this project, and then to add a couple of `mavenLocal()` lines to your app's project.

-1. In Glancet, run `./gradlew :library:publishToMavenLocal` either through a terminal, or from the Gradle task window in Android Studio.
+1. In Glimpse, run `./gradlew :library:publishToMavenLocal` either through a terminal, or from the Gradle task window in Android Studio.
 (Or, if you're reading this in your IDE and that command renders as an action, just run it from here.)

-2. In Glancet again, run `./gradlew :plugin:publishToMavenLocal` the same way.
+2. In Glimpse again, run `./gradlew :plugin:publishToMavenLocal` the same way.

 3. In your app project's `settings.gradle.kts`, assuming a modern setup, add `mavenLocal()` to the `repositories {}` blocks that are inside both the